 I welcome the White Paper, particularly the proposals to extend the minimum term for sexual and violent offenders and the power to end automatic early release.
 However, will the Secretary of State consider ending the standard determinate sentences for rape so that the Parole Board is always involved before a perpetrator is released into the public?

 I pay tribute to my hon.
-Friend, who has taken a long and deep interest in this, both as a Member of Parliament and in her previous work as an adviser.
-She, like me, took interest in criminal justice issues.
+Friend, who has taken a long and deep interest in this, both as a Member of Parliament and in her previous work as an adviser, when she, like me, took an interest in criminal justice issues.
 Sometimes in the world of politics, criminal justice issues are somewhat unfashionable; they are seen as too hard to deal with—too difficult.
 Well, we should be doing difficult in this place, and she is right to offer me that challenge.
 What I would say to her at the moment is that these reforms offer a higher degree of justice to victims of rape, who can be assured that perpetrators will now serve longer behind bars.
 The question of risk and dangerousness needs to be fully understood and examined, and of course I will undertake to do that with her assistance.